kerberos-io/cloud/README.md

 ## License

-To use Kerberos Hub a license is required.
-This license will grant access the Kerberos Hub API, and allow to connect a number of cameras and Kerberos Vaults.
+To use Hub a license is required.
+This license will grant access the Hub API, and allow to connect a number of cameras and Vaults.
 Request a license at `support@kerberos.io`.

 ## Installation